 Talk to Your Child

 Talk to your child about the internet and how it’s not private.
 They’re not anonymous on the net no matter how careful they are with screen names, picture sharing, and other instances.
 While most social networks offer some privacy settings, there are always those who can find ways to get around them.
 Assume anything you say or share online is available for the world’s viewing.
 Any strange who asks to meet them is a danger.

 Place the computer in the family room while children are younger.
 After a child has reached an older age, about 15 to 17 years, and has shown how responsible they are, you can reconsider and allow them to have access to computers in their room.
 But, until then it’s best that you can monitor their activity at all times.

 Make sure they know you’re monitoring, too.
 For children, privacy is overrated when it comes to the internet.
-Would you let your child at their age alone to take a bus in NY City?
+Would you let your child at their age take a bus alone in NY City?
 If not, don’t leave them alone with the internet.

 Give Your Child Rules